Ultimate Caribbean Ginger Beer Recipe

 There’s something magical about the scent of fresh ginger simmering on the stove.
 For many Caribbean households—including mine—ginger beer is more than just a drink.
 It’s tradition in a glass.

-Want to try other Caribbean drinks?
-Check out my homemade sorrel recipe for another refreshing holiday staple!
+If you want to explore more Caribbean beverages, try my refreshing homemade sorrel recipe for another beloved holiday classic.

 Ginger beer is a traditional Caribbean drink made by boiling or fermenting fresh ginger with warm spices and sweetener.
 It can be enjoyed year-round but is especially popular during holidays and family gatherings.

 Despite its name, Caribbean ginger beer is usually non-alcoholic , unless fermented over a long period.
-It’s different from the carbonated ginger beer you find in stores — this one is homemade, fresh, and naturally infused.
+It’s different from the carbonated ginger beer you find in store; this one is homemade, fresh, and naturally infused.

 Quick & Easy – No fermentation, no long waits.